marinade-finance/spl-gov-notifier/README.md

 ### 2. Notify on closed proposals

-* Run the notify pointing to the locally started mocked HTTP replier
+- Run the notify pointing to the locally started mocked HTTP replier
-* Use option `--report-closed` to notify about closed proposals (by default only opened are reported)
+- Use option `--report-closed` to notify about closed proposals (by default only opened are reported)
-* Prolong the `--time-to-check` for example for 3 months to list all opened+closed proposals during that time.
+- Prolong the `--time-to-check <seconds>` for example for 3 months (7889231 seconds) to list all opened+closed proposals during that time.

 ```sh
 pnpm cli proposals -u $RPC_URL --report-closed --time-to-check 7889231 \